angular/components/guides/using-component-harnesses.md

 [PageObject](https://martinfowler.com/bliki/PageObject.html) pattern commonly used for integration testing.

-Angular Material offers test harnesses for many of its components.
+Angular Material offers test harnesses for most of its components.
 The Angular team strongly encourages developers to use these harnesses for testing to avoid creating brittle tests that rely on a component's internals.